nwong524/cse110-Lab1/index.md

 And thus, **I _never_ procrastinate**.
 Just to be clear, Gandhi didn't say that (I think).

 ### School Career
-I am currently wrapping up my second year at UC San Diego!
+I am currently wrapping up my second year as a Computer Science major at UC San Diego!
 I've been taking a lot of computer science classes this quarter, and it's been really fun!
 Except for the tests.
 The tests ~~make me cry~~ are really really fun!
-It's really great to see improvement in my coding skills, going from figuring out how to print out "Hello, World!" in C++ to coding up machine learning algorithms from scratch in Python.
+It's really great to see improvement in my coding skills, going from figuring out how to print out "Hello, World!" in Java (`System.out.println("Hello, World!");` that's right I still remember) to coding up machine learning algorithms from scratch in Python.
 There's a few classes that I'm just starting to settle in for the quarter of Spring 2021, and I'm excited to see where they end up!

 I am also attending a lot of Chinese classes to
 1. Learn the mother tongue